ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 `--click-box-height` is the height of the label; this does mean that there is a precision limit based simply on how large the labels are. `--bird-frame-base-top` is just a base value for the position of the bird frame (bird and labels). `--active-number` is determined by the most recent label clicked; each value is just an integer indicating its position. `--bird-delta-y` is the animated variable from earlier.

 The code above changes the nature of the animation, but we still need to reset the animation on each click.
 This is done by simply having two sets of inputs, which swap in and out on every click.
-Each set has a full collection for setting `--active-number`, they set a different identical animation.
-The changing of the animation resets it.
+Each set has a full collection for setting `--active-number`.
+However, as seen below, they set a different identical animation.
+The reason is that when `jumpAndFall` is active and we change it to `jumpAndFall2`, CSS does not detect that they are identical and hence forces the animation to restart.
+The start of the animation is the bird jumping.

 ~~~css
 :root:has(input[id$="fall1"]:checked) {